Acronis services to use for upload and download of large amounts of data to cloud

 How to proceed when upload is completed

-Notify the Customer that the upload has been completed.
+Notify the customer that the upload has been completed.
 Customer’s incremental backups will be created according to the backup plan schedule.

-After initial seeding backup, all other runs of this backup plan will check whether it was uploaded to cloud storage and fail if the uploaded backup is not found in the cloud.
+After initial backup, all other runs of this backup plan will check whether it was uploaded to cloud storage and fail if the uploaded backup is not found in the cloud.

-A Physical Data Shipping backup can be used only with its native backup plan.
+The Initial Seeding backup can be used only with its native backup plan.
 Another backup plan, even with the same parameters and for the same machine, requires another shipping.

 How to download a backup for Large Scale Recovery